-Minnesota Housing's Deferred Loans may require an annual principal payment based on yearend Eligible Cash per the calculation below.
+Minnesota Housing's Deferred Loans may require an annual principal payment based on year-end Eligible Cash per the calculation below or a fixed annual payment based on projected cash flow as determined by Minnesota Housing.

 For newly funded developments, including those receiving HTCs, the annual payment is equal to 20% of the amount by which eligible cash exceeds \$50,000 per year.
 Minnesota Housing will consider these cash flow provisions when considering requests for assumption, resubordination or other servicing requests of existing Deferred Loans.